Trusted WordPress tutorials, when you need them most.

 Creating a Recipe for Purchasing a Product on Your WooCommerce Store

-Next, you’ll need to create a recipe on your WooCommerce store when customers purchase your product.
-‘Recipes’ are automations.
+The next step is to create a recipe on your WooCommerce store when customers purchase your product.
+‘Recipes’ are automation.

 To start, you can head over to Automator » Add New from your WordPress admin panel.

 After that, you’ll be asked to select a recipe type.
-Logged-in recipes are triggered by logged-in users only, while ‘Everyone’ recipes can be triggered by all users.
+Logged-in recipes are triggered by logged-in users only, while ‘All users can trigger everyone’ recipes.

 Select logged in users

-Go ahead and select the ‘Logged-in users’ as the recipe type, since your customers will be creating an account and logging in to make a purchase.
-Then click the ‘Confirm’ button.
+Go ahead and select the ‘Logged-in users’ as the recipe type since your customers will be creating an account and logging in to make a purchase.
+Then, you can click the ‘Confirm’ button.

-Next, you can enter a name for your recipe and select ‘WooCommerce’ as the integration.
-The name is for your reference only, and your users won’t see it.
+Next, let’s enter a name for your recipe and select ‘WooCommerce’ as the integration.
+The name is for your reference only; your users won’t see it.

 Enter a name and select WooCommerce as integration